Left Lumpectomy with Wireless Seed Localization for Ductal Carcinoma In Situ

 We planned a left lumpectomy under general anesthesia and informed consent was obtained.

 This patient was brought to the operating room for excision of biopsy-confirmed DCIS in the medial left breast.
-After discussion of the options, she opted to proceed with lumpectomy.
-Prior to surgery, the patient underwent bracketed magnetic seed localization of the known cancer by a team of interventional radiologists.
+After a discussion of the options, she opted to proceed with lumpectomy.
+Prior to surgery, the patient underwent bracketed magnetic seed localization of known cancer by a team of interventional radiologists.

 In the operating room, the patient was placed in the supine position.
 Preoperative antibiotics were administered, and the left breast and axilla were prepped and draped in the standard surgical fashion.
 The procedure started by infiltrating 1% lidocaine with epinephrine and 0.25% bupivacaine without epinephrine in the breast for local pain control.
-A curvilinear incision was made using a #15 blade knife.
+A curvilinear incision was made using a #15 blade scalpel.
 Flaps were raised in all directions using Bovie electrocautery.
 We grasped the tissue surrounding the RFID tag using two Allis clamps.
-The lumpectomy specimen was then excised using a #15 blade knife.
+The lumpectomy specimen was then excised using a #15 blade scalpel.
 The specimen was sent to breast imaging for confirmation of the presence of the lesion within the specimen.
 We then excised margins in several directions to ensure clean margins.
 Each of the new margins was oriented such that a stitch was placed on the new margin.
 After removing the specimen, the wound was well irrigated and hemostasis was achieved using Bovie electrocautery.
 Hemoclips were left to assist in orienting postoperative radiation.
 The incision was closed using interrupted 3-0 Vicryl and running 4-0 Monocryl sutures.
 There was no unexpected bleeding during the excision of the mass.
 Steri-Strips and a sterile dressing were applied.

 The patient was awakened from anesthesia and brought to the recovery room without incident.
 She was monitored by a team of perioperative nurses following surgery and was discharged the same day.
 She was instructed to resist lifting anything heavier than 10 lbs until she was seen again at her first postoperative visit.
 The patient reported no postoperative complications.
 Upon her return to the Breast Center 3 weeks after surgery, her incision was healing well and she was cleared to resume daily activities.
 We recommended adjuvant whole-breast radiation therapy (WBRT) in the prone position, beginning 4–6 weeks after surgery.
 After radiation, she would consider tamoxifen therapy to reduce the risk of a local recurrence or new primary breast cancer.

 Numerous studies have demonstrated that breast-conserving surgery provides outcomes equivalent to those to mastectomy for the treatment of breast cancer if clean margins are achieved.4, 5 For palpable breast cancers, surgeons may opt to perform a lumpectomy using touch as a guide for complete tumor resection.
-For breast cancers that are nonpalpable upon clinical exam, surgeons routinely opt for preoperative tumor localization procedures.
+For breast cancers that are nonpalpable upon clinical exams, surgeons routinely opt for preoperative tumor localization procedures.
 Wired and wireless localizations for nonpalpable breast cancers are now considered standard of care to ensure that the targeted malignancy can be identified and excised during breast-conserving surgery.

-Embedding wires transcutaneously has long been the standard of care for tumor localization; however, emerging wireless-localization technologies offer many potential advantages over the standard wire technique.
+Embedding wires transcutaneously has long been the standard of care for tumor localization; however, emerging wireless localization technologies offer many potential advantages over the standard wire technique.
 Seed localization procedures can occur prior to the day of surgery, eliminating the problems that may arise when trying to schedule wire localization and lumpectomy for the same day.
 Additionally, wireless devices offer a level of comfort that wires do not; wires protrude from the breast and are often taped down until the lumpectomy has begun.
 Initial studies have shown that the use of magnetic seed localization is safe in terms of the low migration rate from its intended target, and its ability to be detected in breasts of varying densities and depths below the skin.

 Radioactive seeds can be placed prior to surgery and have shown similar surgical outcomes to those of wire-guided localization6; however, they require careful handling.
 Because of the regulations regarding radioactive materials, the radioactive seed must be handled and disposed of under the supervision of an authorized user.7 Alternatively, a recent study found equivalent rates of re-excision following both RFID tag-localized lumpectomies and wire-localized lumpectomies.8 One disadvantage of RFID tags is that they require a 14-gauge introducing needle that may lead to small incisions at the insertion site.
 Further studies are needed to examine the costs associated with the use of wires, magnetic seeds, and other wireless localization methods to definitively compare their respective merits.

-Between 20%-40% of women undergoing lumpectomy require a second operation to obtain clear surgical margins.
+Between 20–40% of women undergoing lumpectomy require a second operation to obtain clear surgical margins.
 DCIS, such as in this patient, may have erratic geometry that can be difficult to excise.
 Patients with these types of lesions may therefore benefit from the use of multiple localizing markers to bracket the edges of the tumor.
 It has been shown that use of multiple localizing wires to bracket larger or more erratically shaped tumors had similar rates of re-excision as patients with only one localizing wire.9 McGugin et al. demonstrated a higher re-excision rate in RFID tag-localized lumpectomies than in wire-localized lumpectomies when more than one tag/wire was used to bracket the target.
-Additional studies are warranted to determine whether multiple magnetic seeds or other wireless localization markers are as effective as wires for bracketing larger and erratically shaped breast lesions.
+Additional studies are warranted to determine whether multiple magnetic seeds or other wireless localization markers are as effective as wires for bracketing larger and erratically-shaped breast lesions.